Open Book Program with CultureALL funded in part by the Clarinda Foundation

 Photo Permission

-Staff often take pictures during library programs.
-The library uses photos in its publicity, in social media, and on its website.
-If you do not want your photo used, contact the Library during this program.
+Staff often take pictures during programs.
+We use photos in our publicity, in social media, and on our websites.
+If you do not want your photo used, contact the staff during this program.